Simandy/codewords/processing/readme.md

-# Processing
+# Processing & P5js & P5.play
 This is where we will keep all our sketches from the tutorials

-# P5js is Processing for Web & some P5js helper codes
+# P5js is Processing for Web : P5js helper codes
 ### Tutorial transition from Processing to P5js https://github.com/processing/p5.js/wiki/Processing-transition

 ## Mouse Events